intel-analytics/ipex-llm/docker/llm/finetune/qlora/cpu/docker/README.md

-## Fine-tune LLM with BigDL LLM Container
+## Fine-tune LLM with IPEX LLM Container

-The following shows how to fine-tune LLM with Quantization (QLoRA built on BigDL-LLM 4bit optimizations) in a docker environment, which is accelerated by Intel CPU.
+The following shows how to fine-tune LLM with Quantization (QLoRA built on IPEX-LLM 4bit optimizations) in a docker environment, which is accelerated by Intel CPU.

 ### 1. Prepare Docker Image